 For there to be just 1 million tons of gold in above-ground stocks in the world, that would equal 32 billion oz of gold.
 Considering a 10/1 ratio of silver to gold production, then we should have mined 300+ billion oz of silver, not the 55 billion oz stated by the world authorities.

 So, if we understand the logic here, why on earth do people continue to believe in the LOUSY CONSPIRACY that there are millions of tons of gold in the world??
 Why, because lousy conspiracies sell a hell of a lot more newsletters and subscriptions than those that put out the facts and fundamentals.

-Unfortunately, the crypto aficionados do not understand energy or the cost of production as a FLOOR for the gold and silver prices.
-Which means, the Central banks cannot push the price of gold and silver anywhere they please.
-What the Central banks CAN DO, is that they can BAMBOOZLE the public in putting their funds into the biggest Ponzi Schemes in history.
+Unfortunately, crypto aficionados do not understand energy or the cost of production as a FLOOR for the gold and silver prices.
+This means the Central banks cannot push the price of gold and silver anywhere they, please.
+What the Central banks CAN DO, is they can BAMBOOZLE the public by putting their funds into the biggest Ponzi Schemes in history.
 By funneling the public’s money into stocks, bonds, and real estate, this caps the gold and silver price.
 This is the manipulation.

 If we compare the volatility of Bitcoin versus gold and fiat currencies, Bitcoin is the clear loser:

 Bitcoin’s 30-day volatility of 3.73% is nearly 9 times more gold and 10 times more than the USD/EUR (US Dollar-Euro).
 While Bitcoin’s volatility could continue to decline in the future, it still needs a very high-tech electronic system to allow trade and payment.